 - Leave the resin to cure on a flat surface overnight.

 We are so happy with how this DIY monogram decor turned out and see so much potential for using different embellishments such as small seashells for a coastal vibe, dried flowers for a natural touch, or glitter and beads for a fun modern twist.
+The colours looked especially cute beside our beach-themed centerpiece idea and would lovely paired with this embellished coastal switch plate.
 The possibilities truly are endless.